What is your biggest achievement and worst failure in blogging so far?

 The worst experience I have found is in investing heavily in an open knowledge sharing platform only to suffer from its closure due to shifting corporate priorities.
 Google Knol was such a disappointment.
 However on balance, my blogging experience has been hugely rewarding for me, especially when readers take the time to thank me for helping them understand concepts that were previously beyond them.”
 I am currently active on a question and answer site (Quora), where I share what I have learned from my experience and learn what others have learned from theirs. ~ Peter Bhaskerville ~ Peter Baskerville

-The best thing about blogging is being able to write to my heart content without worrying of any backlash.
+The best thing about blogging is being able to write to my heart content without worrying about any backlash.
 On top of that, it is also a great way to share knowledge.

 The bad thing about blogging is that it takes up a lot of time.
 Common blogging practises doesn’t work anymore.
 Tons of research needed to have a successful blog. ~Reginald Chan ~ ReginaldChan.net